How to create drill down interactive maps?

 2. Real Estate Portfolio Visualization

-• Display an overview of all properties or projects
+• Display an overview of all properties and projects.

 3. Multi-Floor Building Navigation

-• Allow users to explore individual floor plans
+• Allow users to drill down into individual floor plans.

 Example: A two-floor business park interactive map.